Marcin Szamotulski, PhD

 PhD: Research in Abstract Algebra and Category Theory, Instituto Superior Técnico, Lisbon.

-Master in Mathematics: Collage of Inter-Faculty Individual Studies in Mathematics and Natural Sciences of Warsaw University, where I was studding Mathematics, Physics and Psychology.
+Master in Mathematics: College of Inter-Faculty Individual Studies in Mathematics and Natural Sciences of Warsaw University, where I was studying Mathematics, Physics and Psychology.

 Portfolio

-Some of the most recent projects I worked for or trainings I took part of:
+Some of the most recent projects I worked for or training I took part of:

 IOG

-Currently I work at IOG as the team lead for the Haskell networking team.
-I also held a teaching assistance position for IOG / Well-Typed's Haskell course which took place in Barbados in 2018.
+Currently I work at IOG as the team lead of the Cardano Networking Team.
+I also held a teaching assistance position for IOG / Well-Typed's Haskell course, which took place in Barbados in 2018.

 Majority of my work at IOG is available as open source.
 I mostly work on ouroboros-network repository.
 I contributed both to the design as well as implementation, which is documented in a technical report.